s241646/cds_predictor/reports/README.md

 >
 > Answer:

-We used the following services: Cloud Storage, Artifact Registry, Cloud Run, Cloud Build, and Cloud Monitoring.
+We used the following services: Cloud Storage, Artifact Registry, Cloud Run, Cloud Build, Cloud Monitoring, Cloud Logging.
-Cloud Storage is used as the DVC remote for datasets.
-Artifact Registry stores our Docker images (API and training).
+- Cloud Storage is used as the DVC remote for datasets.
+- Artifact Registry stores our Docker images (API and training).
-Cloud Run hosts the deployed API and provides autoscaling.
-Cloud Build uses `cloudbuild.yaml` to build and push a training image when triggered.
-Cloud Monitoring provides built-in Cloud Run metrics and alerting for error rate and latency.
-This combination covers data storage, container hosting, CI builds, and service monitoring.
+- Cloud Run hosts the deployed API and provides autoscaling.
+- Cloud Build uses `cloudbuild.yaml` to build and push a training image when triggered.
+- Cloud Monitoring provides built-in Cloud Run metrics and alerting for error rate and latency.
+- Cloud Logging enables inspection of custom train jobs logs This combination covers data storage, container hosting, CI builds, and service monitoring.

 ### Question 18